Fowlmere Airfield

 Fowlmere Airfield is a privately owned airfield located 4.2 mi northeast of Royston, Hertfordshire and 8.8 mi southwest of Cambridge.
 It was previously a Royal Air Force satellite station, RAF Fowlmere.

 History

-World War I
+First World War

 Flying at Fowlmere Airfield originated during the First World War.
 In 1918 (the last year of the war), the airfield was used by three Royal Air Force (RAF) squadrons, No. 124 Squadron RAF, No. 125 Squadron RAF, and No. 126 Squadron RAF.

-Flying cadets of the Air Service, United States Army were trained at Fowlmere by RAF instructors, prior to thei cadets being deployed to the Western Front.
+Flying cadets of the Air Service, United States Army were trained at Fowlmere by RAF instructors, prior to their cadets being deployed to the Western Front.
 By 1923, the deserted hangars and assorted buildings had been demolished.